Superrehtard/old_diaspora_wiki/Kevin's-suggestions.md

 **Kevin:** Use checkboxes to select multiple aspects.
 Clicking on the name of an aspect shows that aspect only(?).
 Clicking 'your aspects' selects all aspects again.
 Possibly a key+click for selecting single aspects.

 ##Public / private
 Make all comments on a public post public, both to people logged in as well as people not logged in to Diaspora.
-Add a small note near the share button to let people know their comments will be publicly viewable and also add ‘and comments’ in the hover message on ‘Public’.
+Add a small note near the share button to let people know their comments will be publicly viewable and change the hover message on 'Public' to ‘This post and it's comments are viewable to anyone on the web’.
 Get rid of the /p/ page and display the /status_message/ page to people not logged in.
 This should solve a lot of uncertainty about visibility and improves the general experience.

-Add a hover over message for a ‘Limited’ post by a contact for more consistency.
+Add a hover-over message for a ‘Limited’ post by a contact for more consistency.
 For example: “This post is shared with a limited audience.”

 ##Publisher
 Don’t send public posts, shared with only a selection of aspects, to all aspects!
 Make the post publicly available on the profile without sending it to the streams of people not in the aspects.
 The other solution is to only allow public posting when all aspects are selected.
 Right now ‘public’ overrides the aspect selection, which is unexpected behavior.